ranikamadurawe/IRProject-Sinhala-Song-Browser/README.md

 ```
 pip install -r requirement.txt
 ```
-Begin scraping by issuing the following command
+Begin scraping by issuing the following command (-o tag is optional if you wish to add scraped data directory to a file)
 ```
 scrapy crawl sinhalasongbook -o <optional_data_file>
 ```